teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

 )
 ```

 The most important part of the machine learning process is starting right now.
-It's required to find the best parameter `k` for our algorithm which I've described above.
-I can’t just take the k out of our mind, so training of the model will be evaluated for different values of `k`.
+It's required to find the best parameter **k** for our cause.
+We can't just take the **k** out of our minds.
+We should evaluate the model with different values of **k**.

 ```python
 ks = np.arange(2, 10)